calebmadrigal/calebmadrigal-blog/blog/content/posts/raspberry-pi-home-security-system.md

 In the 3 years since I built this, some really nice, low-cost home automation/security systems have come out like [Wink](http://www.wink.com/) and [SmartThings](https://www.smartthings.com/).
 If I wanted a home automation/security system today, I probably wouldn't take this approach; but at the time, I wanted a low-cost system, and I wanted something cool to do with a Raspberry Pi.

 For me, this project was a very cool exercise in learning how to control the physical world with code.
 I loved the feeling of nobody holding my hand, giving me an API, etc. It's a cool feeling hacking hardware into something which I could control with Python code!
 And it worked out well: 3 years after building it, it's still running as I write this.

+Key take-away:
+* Most functions of electronic devices are ultimately controlled by closing some simple contact.
+Sometimes these are controlled by a tactile switch, sometimes by other things.
+Either way, it's pretty easy to hack them in a way where you can control them with a computer by using a transistor or relay.